25 Employee Incentive Ideas That Won’t Break The Bank

 Bonus: Ask them what they’d like

 Let your employee know you appreciate their work, and why.
 Ask them what they’d like as a reward.
 Put your rewards into a box and let employees draw out their reward.

-There are endless ways you can create low-cost incentives that reward your employees.
+There are endless ways you can create low-cost incentives for employees that reward a job well done.
 The key is being creative and understanding two things:

 - Pain points.
-What things do your employees dread or weigh them down?
+What things do your employees dread or what weighs them down?
 Once you know this, you can periodically reward them by removing a pain point that their job normally requires.

 - Expectations.
 What do your employees expect from you and their job?
 Once you know this, you can exceed those expectations (even in small ways) and make them feel great.

-Incentives can work for special occasions as well as part of a more regular or daily approach.
-Some of the incentives listed here are more elaborate, for example, and should only be used once in awhile.
+Incentives for employees can work for special occasions as well as part of a more regular or daily approach.
+Some of the work incentives listed here are more elaborate, for example, and should only be used once in a while.
 Others, however, should be in constant use (special parking space and office, for example).

 Employee incentives are a balance between making daily work life more bearable and having high moments that employees can look forward to.